wpm/CanCan/README.md

 	6 1 4 2 3 5
 	4 5 6 3 2 1
 	3 4 5 6 1 2

+To see the program generate and solve a random set of puzzles, run `Generate` where the first argument is a number of puzzles and the second is the puzzle size.

+	> scala -cp target/scala-2.9.2/classes kenken.Generator 2 3
+	a=2 b=1 c=3 d=3 e=2 f=1 g=1 h=3 i=2
+	a b c
+	d e f
+	g h i

+	2 1 3
+	3 2 1
+	1 3 2

+	a=12x b=1 c=4+ d=1- e=1
+	a a b
+	a c d
+	e c d

+	3 2 1
+	2 1 3
+	1 3 2

 The KenKen program is written in [Scala](http://www.scala-lang.org) and illustrates functional programming idioms.